Human Capital

 The Konica Minolta Group’s occupational health and safety initiatives and activities are guided by the Konica Minolta Occupational Safety and Healthcare Policy.
 The Occupational Safety and Health Management Regulations, established in accordance with this Konica Minolta Occupational Safety and Healthcare Policy, aim to ensure the health and safety of everyone working in the Group (officers, employees, contract employees, employees dispatched from an agency, and part-time employees) as well as Group service providers (staff contracted from other companies and commissioned businesses providing services within the Group).

 The Konica Minolta Group's safety and health management system is shown in the figure below.
-Appointed by the President and CEO of Konica Minolta, the Group Safety and Health Manager recommends the appointment of the persons responsible for safety and health promotion in each business division, as well as the Safety and Health Committee members at each site.
+Appointed by the President and CEO of Konica Minolta, the Group Safety and Health Officer recommends the appointment of the persons responsible for safety and health promotion in each business division, as well as the Safety and Health Committee members at each site.
 Group meetings of persons responsible for safety and health, including an industrial physician, are held, and policy decisions and progress checks are made on measures to promote health and safety.
 In addition, the Group Safety and Health Manager regularly performs internal audits of activity plans and progress at each site and group company, when necessary, such as after an accident, and provides instructions for improvement.

-Each site in the Konica Minolta Inc. and group companies in Japan have established a Joint Labor-Management Safety and Health Committee that meets once a month as an organization to promote enhancement of occupational safety and health.
+Each site in Konica Minolta Inc. and the Group companies in Japan have established a joint labor-management Safety and Health Committee that meets once a month as an organization to promote enhancement of occupational safety and health.
 The committee is composed of, in accordance with the law, a general health and safety manager, a safety manager, a health manager, and an industrial physician as well as members from the Company and labor union.
 Half of the members are appointed based on the labor union's recommendations.
 In addition, safety and health management in business promotion is carried out in the form of a Safety and Health Promotion Committee in each business division.
 When major safety and health problems or concerns are identified, they are reported immediately to the Group Safety and Health Manager and instructions for correction and countermeasures are issued to the Group Safety and Health Management Secretariat.
 The Secretariat considers/examines the content and works with the relevant division to implement it and then disseminate it throughout the Group.

 Konica Minolta Group Occupational Safety and Health Management System

 All group companies in Japan and the Group’s main production companies outside Japan have adopted an occupational safety and health management system.
 Some group companies have obtained external certification, ISO 45001.
 Even companies that have not obtained external certification run and manage safety and health activities in line with their own systems based on the Ministry of Health, Labor and Welfare’s Guidelines on Labor, Safety and Health Management Systems, which comply with the ILO Guidelines on occupational safety and health management systems.
-Of the entire group worldwide, four companies have acquired external certification, representing 12% of the total number of employees (as of March 31, 2022).
+Of the entire group worldwide, four companies have acquired external certification, representing 13% of the total number of employees (as of March 31, 2023).

 The management system targets employees, including temporary employees, but Konica Minolta asks that subcontractors stationed on site and contractors cooperate with safety and health activities through regular safety and health liaison meetings held by site health and safety committees.